Are there hysterectomy side effects? If so, what do I do about side effects of a hysterectomy?

-Omega-3 fatty acids protect you against heart disease by lowering blood triglycerides, improving mental illnesses and reducing blood clots.
-Another good way to gain the benefits that come with regular consumption of omega-3's is to take a fish oil supplement.
+Omega-3 fatty acids help protect against heart disease by lowering blood triglycerides, improving mental illnesses and reducing blood clots.
+Another good way to gain the benefits that come with regular consumption of omega-3's is to take a fish oil supplementation.

 If you are experiencing hysterectomy side effects, consider taking this women's hormone health test.
 It will give you some of the answers you are looking for.
 Read more about the hormone health test here.

 Lifestyle changes that correct hormone imbalance and hysterectomy side effects!